rushil-ambati/track-driver-ai/docs/docs.md

 2. Enter ’Training’ mode and select a track
 3. Record a driving dataset of them driving some laps around the track into the `datasets` folder
 4. Run Trainer web app
-5. Select dataset from *dataset manager*
+5. Select the dataset from *dataset manager*
 6. Enter *training wizard*, optionally select advanced options for parameter customisation
 7. Train model